Tritons of the Week

 Freshman softball player Lesieli Aholelei is the Triton of the Week for March 7.
 Aholelei’s contributions as a two-way player for the Tritons helped Edmonds go 3-1 over the weekend in the Triton Invitational.
 Seli, who hails from Honolulu, Hawaii, pitched in both Triton victories Saturday and earned the win against Southwestern Oregon.
 She was also 4-for-10 at the plate with 2 homers, 5 RBI, and drew 4 walks.
 Overall Aholelei is now batting .353 and is tied for 2nd in the NWAC with 3 home runs.

-Baseball outfielder Taylor Poffenroth (Kent, Wash.) started his sophomore campaign on fire, going 10-for-14 in Edmonds CC’s four-game sweep of Centralia College over the weekend.
+Baseball outfielder Taylor Poffenroth (Kent, WA) started his sophomore campaign on fire, going 10-for-14 in Edmonds CC’s four-game sweep of Centralia College over the weekend.
 Poffenroth collected hits and RBI in all four games, and went a perfect 4-for-4 and 3-for-3 in each nightcap win.
 He finished the weekend with 6 RBI, 3 runs scored, and 3 stolen bases.
 Early on in NWAC action, Poffenroth leads the conference in batting average (.714).

 For the second straight week, women’s basketball’s Sudana Moyong has been named the Triton of the Week.
 The freshman center from Anchorage, Alaska continues to lead the Tritons as their top scorer.
 She tallied 14 points in Wednesday’s game against Shoreline, and recorded a double-double (13 points, 11 rebounds) in Saturday’s contest at Everett.
 Moyong has scored in double digits the past four games and is 12th overall in the NWAC in blocks.